jandamm/instant-repl.zsh/README.md

 ```

 ## Configuration
-Here is a list of all functions you can bind keys to and variables to change the plugins behaviour.
+Here is a list of all functions you can bind keys to and variables to change the plugins behavior.

 ### ZLE functions
 You can use these functions with `bindkey [key] {function}`.